Trouble cooking? GrubHub, Uber Eats get pushback from restaurants on fees

 Uber may be spreading itself too thin with Uber Eats, particularly in a market where no U.S. company has shown sustained profitability, some analysts say.

 “Some investors may prefer Lyft’s higher growth and absence of exposure to Eats, which remains very competitive,” Bank of America analyst Justin Post said in a note to clients.
-Lyft Inc is Uber’s leading rival in the ride-hailing business, which Uber has acknowledged may never be profitable.
+Lyft Inc (LYFT.O) is Uber’s leading rival in the ride-hailing business, which Uber has acknowledged may never be profitable.

 Uber said it could not comment on its food delivery business during its quiet period ahead of earnings.